GrassHopper1977/Morello_CHERI_Setup/Installing.md

 So you've installed CheriBSD but you want to write some code and commit changes to a repository so we're going to need to install the compiler and git and go through setting them all up.

 ### 1. Install GIT
-1. Enter this `pkg64 install git`
+1. Enter this `pkg64c install git`
-2. If you have some code on GitHub to check out then, you may wish to save your GitHub credentials locally on the machine (my machine is behind a firewall and therefor reasonably safe).
+2. If you have some code on GitHub to check out then, you may wish to save your GitHub credentials locally on the machine (my machine is behind a firewall and therefore reasonably safe).
 The best way to do this is to create a personal access token to use instead of a password.
 3. Instructions for creating a personal access token can be found [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 4. From your account (or root) home directory:
 ```